-On December 22, 2015, the Company closed a private placement with Lind, comprised of the US\$4.5 million principal amount 10% secured Convertible Security and 3,125,000 transferable Common Share purchase warrants (the "Lind Warrants").
+On December 22, 2015, the Company closed the first tranche of its private placement with Lind, which comprised an aggregate of (received in tranches ending January 19, 2016) US\$4.5 million principal amount 10% secured Convertible Security and 3,125,000 transferable Common Share purchase warrants (the "Lind Warrants").
 The Convertible Security has a term of two years from its date of issuance, and interest on the Convertible Security is prepaid and added to its principal amount; accordingly, the initial face value of the Convertible Security is US\$5.4 million, and the yield of the Convertible Security (if held, unconverted, to maturity) will be 10% per annum, or US\$0.9 million.
-Each Lind Warrant will entitle the holder to purchase one additional Common Share (a "Lind Warrant Share") at a price of \$0.72 on or before December 22, 2018.
+Each Lind Warrant entitles the holder to purchase one additional Common Share at a price of \$0.72 on or before December 22, 2018.
 The Company received gross proceeds of \$5.6 million (or US\$4.0 million) as of December 31, 2015, with the remaining \$0.7 million (or US\$0.5 million) received by January 19, 2016.